amacduff/alex-macduff-design/_posts/2016-06-03-criterion-collection.md

 ---

 ## Chasing Amy
-I remember the first Criterion DVD I bought: Chasing Amy.
+I remember the first Criterion DVD I bought: _Chasing Amy_.
 This was somewhere around the year 2001 or 2001, back when I was collecting DVDs like baseball cards.
 Or, for you younger folk, like Pokémon cards.
 I had already built up a decent collection, so DVDs were nothing new to me.
 But there was something different about this one.

 First, on the front cover it read, "The Criterion Collection".
 Now, I was used to seeing all kinds of things on DVD packaging: Special Edition, Collector's Edition, Unrated Edition, etc., but I wasn't familiar with this nomenclature: "The Criterion Collection".
 Okay, whatever.